menu icon

 ❓Commonly asked questions

-Can I skip chia seeds?
+Can I make overnight oats without chia seeds?

 Can overnight oats be heated?